anvetsu/reo/docs/tut.md

 <a name="dims"></a>
 ## Multiple Dimensions

-Lists can be used to model data with multiple dimensions.
+Sequences can be used to model data with multiple dimensions.
 As an example, consider the temperature forecasts (in Celsius) for two cities for the next 7 days:

 ```rust